 Thoth SDK

-sdk v0.1.6 / proxy v0.2.7
+sdk v0.1.15 / proxy v0.3.4

 Claude Desktop Proxy

-thoth is a cross-platform Rust binary that runs as a stdio sidecar between Claude Desktop and any MCP server.
+thoth is a cross-platform CLI binary that runs as a stdio sidecar between Claude Desktop and any MCP server.
 Every tools/call passes through the Thoth enforcer before reaching the upstream server — enforcing HIPAA/SOC2 policy, requiring human approval for sensitive operations, and emitting tamper-evident audit evidence.

 Fleet admins: use the deployment runbooks